 - Feel positive re-building a passion for life.

 Light, relaxing massage can safely be given to people at all stages of cancer.
 Tumor or treatment sites are not massaged, to avoid discomfort or too much pressure on the affected area and underlying organs.

-Some people worry that massage can spread cancer cells throughout the body via the lymphatic system.
-However, the circulation of lymph - from massage or other movement - does not cause cancer to spread.
+Some people worry that massage can spread cancer cells throughout the body, However, massage of muscle and soft tissues does not spread cancer cells.